Racecar Safety

 Roll Cages – and YES, our vintage race cars HAVE ended up upside down !!!

-The four (4) uprights and the two (2) rear braces should be securely welded to the vehicle frame structure.
+The four (4) uprights and the two (2) rear braces shall be securely welded to the vehicle frame structure.
 On damaged frames, this might require load distribution plates of no less than 3/16” plate steel welded directly to the frame.

-The cage structure should be stabilized front-to-rear by single braces running from the top of the main cage down and back to the rear frame “kickups”, as close to 45 degrees as frame and body configuration allow
+The cage structure must be stabilized front-to-rear by single braces running from the top of the main cage down and back to the rear frame “kickups”, as close to 45 degrees as frame and body configuration allow

 There shall be at least one (1) dashboard level cross bar between the two forward vertical uprights.

-There should be no less than three (3) horizontal door bars on the driver’s side, and 2 on the passenger’s side.
+There will be no less than three (3) horizontal door bars on the driver’s side, and 2 on the passenger’s side.
 Early Modifieds in which the body has been narrowed may require 3 door bars each side to adequately protect the driver.

 Likewise, rear frame structures are particularly vulnerable to side impacts behind the rear wheels.
 Therefore, x-bracing of the rear frame rails is also recommended.
+That too may save your car !

 Steering wheel centers should be firmly padded.
 Removable steering wheels can be a real advantage with modern racing seats.
+MAKE SURE you can move fast and get out of your seat easily when you release your belts.

 Belts/Harnesses

-Window nets are recommended for all classes.
+Window nets are required for all classes.
 If the passenger door is cut down, consider using one or two old lap belts with quick release buckles to protect the opening from flying tires, etc.

-Safety harnesses will also be inspected by Safety Committee members before any racecar is allowed to participate in any racing event.
+Safety harnesses will be inspected by Safety Committee members before any racecar is allowed to participate in any racing event.

 Seats